impresso/NZZ-black-letter-ground-truth/README.md

    - the long "s" has always been transcribed as normal "s".

  - *regions*
-   - in Transkribus, it is possible to either transcribe word based or line based.
-Our standard is not consistent.
-We have a line based transcription for all pages.
-Word based transcriptions are only available for the following pages: **Word-based transcription for years:**
+   - in Transkribus, it is possible to either transcribe word-based or line-based.
+Generally, our ground truth is line-based.
+We have a line-based transcription for all pages.
+For the following pages, we also provide word-based transcriptions: **Word-based transcription for years:**
 1780-1895, 1898, 1900, 1905, 1908, 1910, 1913, 1915, 1918, 1920, 1923, 1925, 1930, 1933, 1935, 1938, 1940, 1943, 1945, 1946
 TOTAL: 134 years --> the word boxes for these years should also be right.
    - we corrected all baselines, so the ground truth can be used to train HTR models in Transkribus